 - Leave a mark or bruise on your child.

 There are many programs that can help you cope with the challenges you face with a growing child.
 Your provider can help you find one.
 Parenting classes, preschool groups, play groups, and mothers' mornings out are all examples of these community resources.
-Speak Up!

-will probably bruise her shins and bump her head.
+Your busy toddler will probably bruise her shins and bump her head.
 But you should ask your child about bruises anywhere on her body that can't be reasonably explained.
 If you have any concerns about your child's injuries, tell your provider immediately.
 She or he can look at the bumps and bruises and tell you whether they appear to be from normal activities.
 Do this before you let any day care provider or babysitter take care of your baby again.

 Also, let your health care provider know if your child: